 Cities: Skylines - Xbox One Edition Review

-Microsoft Xbox OneAlso available on Microsoft Xbox One
+Reviewed on Microsoft Xbox OneAlso available on Microsoft Xbox One

 If you were to go back a few years, SimCity dominated the city building genre.
 Each iteration brought new dynamics and an ever-increasing set of tools by which you could mould your growing city.
 However, the most recent release of the franchise in 2013 saw significant backlash from fans and just two years later, seeing an opportunity, publisher Paradox Interactive released Cities: Skylines.
 With very positive reviews following its launch and strong sales on PC, Tantalus Media has brought it to the Xbox One.
 The question is, is it any good?